“Listen, there’s a hell of a good universe next door, let’s go!”

 - E.E.
 Cummings (1894-1962)

 Hiking in developing countries means leaving your comfort zone – linguistically, socially, culturally and culinarily.
-That being said, once you actually make the leap of faith, board the plane and head out into the hills, all of those pre-trip worries about “how different” everything was going to be will magically disappear.
+That being said, once you actually make the leap of faith, board the plane and head out into the hills, chances are all of those pre-trip worries about “how different” everything was going to be will disappear.
 You will go from “what if?” to “Wow, what was I worried about?”

 Before your trip, make an effort to research where you are going.
 Guide books, the internet, the local library; whatever you can find.
 Your efforts will be rewarded.
 People the world over love to talk about what they know.
 When locals realize you have a genuine interest in their culture and history, they are more likely to open up and be genuinely friendly and helpful.